Audi 5 Series DTM: A5 DTM

-Début
+Debut

-With the homologation of the A5 DTM completed on 1 March 2012, the car's race début was at the 2012 Hockenheimring DTM round on 29 April 2012.
+With the homologation of the A5 DTM completed on 1 March 2012, the car's race debut was at the 2012 Hockenheimring DTM round on 29 April 2012.
 Audi Sport Team Abt's Mattias Ekström won the pole only.

 Teams and drivers

 In the 2012 DTM season lined-up eight drivers on for three teams.
 Mattias Ekström, Timo Scheider, Adrien Tambay and Rahel Frey start for Abt Sportsline.
 Phoenix Racing approached with Miguel Molina and Mike Rockenfeller.
 Filipe Albuquerque and Edoardo Mortara raced for Team Rosberg.

 In the 2013 DTM season lined-up eight drivers on for four teams.
 Mattias Ekström and Jamie Green start for Abt Sportsline.
 Mike Rockenfeller and Miguel Molina for Phoenix Racing.
 Timo Scheider and Adrien Tambay start for Audi Sport Team Abt.
 Filipe Albuquerque and Edoardo Mortara start for Team Rosberg.

 RS5 DTM

 After the 2012 season, the vehicle was renamed RS5 DTM, correspond with the Audi RS5 production model.
 It is powered by a naturally-aspirated engine and 2xDOHC camshafts.
 The engine itself is a custom-built Audi 4.0 L V8 with four valves per cylinder and a 90 degree V-angle.
 It has a power output of approximately 460 hp and torque of 500 Nm.
-Front engined and longitudinally mounted engine mounting layout, the RS5's engine is indirect fuel injected.
+Front longitudinally mounted engine layout, the RS5's engine is indirect fuel injected.
 The RS5 DTM's ECU is a Bosch Motronic MS 5.1 and other components such as the CDI ignition are also supplied by Bosch.
 Audi RS5 DTM's debut during DTM preseason test at Circuit de Catalunya on 26–28 March 2013 by all Audi teams and drivers.

 The Audi RS5 DTM's race debut was at the 2013 Hockenheimring DTM round on 5 May 2013.
 Audi Sport Team Abt's Timo Scheider won the pole only.

 On 4 March 2014, the RS5 DTM was redesigned and launched during 2014 Geneva Motor Show.
 During development, the vehicle was codenamed "RC3."

 After the 2018 2nd Hockenheimring rounds and Jerez post-season testing of the Deutsche Tourenwagen Masters, the Audi RS5 DTM machine was permanently retired from competition and replaced with the newly-turbo updated Audi RS5 Turbo DTM machine starting from the 2019 season.